ohmeow/blurr/README.md

     </tr>
     <tr>
       <th>1</th>
-      <td>now that che ( 2008 ) has finished its relatively short australian cinema run ( extremely limited release : 1 screen in sydney, after 6wks ), i can guiltlessly join both hosts of " at the movies " in taking steven soderbergh to task. &lt; br / &gt; &lt; br / &gt; it's usually satisfying to watch a film director change his style / subject, but soderbergh's most recent stinker, the girlfriend experience ( 2009 ), was also missing a story, so narrative ( and editing? ) seem to suddenly be soderbergh's main challenge. strange, after 20 - odd years in the business. he was probably never much good at narrative, just hid it well inside " edgy " projects. &lt; br / &gt; &lt; br / &gt; none of this excuses him this present, almost diabolical failure. as david stratton warns, " two parts of che don't ( even ) make a whole ". &lt; br / &gt; &lt; br / &gt; epic biopic in name only, che ( 2008 ) barely qualifies as a feature film! it certainly has no legs, inasmuch as except for its uncharacteristic ultimate resolution forced upon it by history, soderbergh's 4.
-5hrs - long dirge just goes nowhere. &lt; br / &gt; &lt; br / &gt; even margaret pomeranz, the more forgiving of australia's at the movies duo, noted about soderbergh's repetitious waste of ( hd digital storage ) : " you're in the woods... you're in the woods... you're in the woods... ". i too am surprised soderbergh didn't give us another 2.
-5hrs of that somewhere between his existing two parts, because he still left out massive chunks of che's " revolutionary " life! &lt; br / &gt; &lt; br / &gt; for a biopic of an important but infamous historical figure, soderbergh unaccountably alienates, if not deliberately insults, his audiences by &lt; br / &gt; &lt; br / &gt; 1. never providing most of che's story ; &lt; br / &gt; &lt; br / &gt; 2. imposing unreasonable film lengths with mere dullard repetition ; &lt; br / &gt; &lt; br / &gt; 3. ignoring both true hindsight and a narrative of events ; &lt; br / &gt; &lt; br / &gt; 4. barely developing an idea, or a character ;</td>
+      <td>i rented the dubbed - english version of lensman, hoping that since it came from well - known novels it would have some substance. while there were hints of substance in the movie, it mostly didn't rise above the level of kiddie cartoon. maybe the movie was a bad adaptation of the book, or it lost a lot in the dubbed version. or maybe even the source novels were lightweight. but for whatever reason, there wasn't much there. &lt; br / &gt; &lt; br / &gt; i noticed lots of details that were derivative, sloppy, poorly dramatized, or otherwise deficient. some examples : the opening scenes looked borrowed from the 2001 " star gate " scene and the star wars image of hyperspace. the robot on the harvester looked like an anthropomorphized " r2 - d2 ". &lt; br / &gt; &lt; br / &gt; it starts out trying to borrow its comic relief style of star wars, but mercifully ( since the humor doesn't work ) gives up on comedy and plays it serious. in that sense, it's superior to the star wars franchise, which started with a clever sense of humor, and eventually deteriorated to jar - jar's annoying silliness. &lt; br / &gt; &lt; br / &gt; the agricultural details were apparently drawn by someone who had never seen a farm. the harvester was driving through the unharvested middle of a field, dumping silage onto unharvested crops, rather than working from one side to the other and dumping the silage onto already - harvested rows or into a truck. corn ( maize ) was pouring out the grain chute, but the farm lands were drawn like a wheat field. &lt; br / &gt; &lt; br / &gt; when it was time for kim's father had to face his fate, there wasn't any dramatic weight to the scene. that could have been partly the fault of the english - language voice actor, but the drawings didn't show much weight either. kim's reactions in that scene were similarly unconvincing. &lt; br / &gt; &lt; br / &gt; similarly, when a character named henderson was killed, chris showed very little reaction, even though they were apparently supposed to have been close. ( henderson's death is no spoiler ; his name isn't revealed until his death scene. ) she seems to promptly forget him. someone's expression of sympathy shows more feeling than she does. i think the voice actor deserves most of the blame in that</td>
       <td>negative</td>
     </tr>
   </tbody>